 Thomas Paquet's work revolves around the notion of space and time.
 Far from the information overloads and the speed excesses of the digital realms, Thomas quietly explores with matter.
 He envisages photography as an art which cannot be separated from its craft.
 As such, film is often at the core of his creation process and it is common for him to employ alternative techniques such as Polaroid, wet collodion prints or gum bichormate printing process.
 But most importantly his work is an invitation to go beyond our own expectations of reality, blurring the lines between science and poetry, materiality and abstraction, objectivity and subjectivity.

 GALERIE THIERRY BIGAIGNON

-Photography has always reflected both extreme certainty, as it represents a reality that exists or that has existed, and extreme uncertainty, as we never see what it represents in the way it represents it.
+How can we trace the excitement of life in matter back to its origins?
+How can we represent what surpasses and contains us, without us seeing its contours?
+How to distinguish what lives and what does not?
+French-Canadian photographer Thomas Paquet, considers that “photography has always reflected both extreme certainty, because it represents a reality that exists or that has existed, and extreme uncertainty as we never see what it represents in the way as it represents it.”

 Wether mystical or scientific, photography is a construction game, playing with our senses to depict an experience of the world.
 A play on perceptions and interpretations, a journey whose finality leaves the reflexion floating in front of a world that is sometimes impalpable.
 By exploiting our beliefs and representations of the world, thwarting scale relationships and image making protocols, Thomas Paquet arouses our curiosity for the immensity of the universe and tries to reveal to the spectator the emotion that comes from the evocation of a familiar form.